Skip to content

 CSPM Cloud Security Posture Management

 A set of automated processes and tools for continuously managing and reducing configuration risks in cloud environments.
-Its core is to automatically identify misconfigurations that violate security baselines and compliance standards by scanning cloud infrastructure (such as compute instances, storage services, and network configurations).
+Its core is to automatically identify misconfigurations that deviate from security baselines and compliance standards by scanning cloud infrastructure (such as compute instances, storage services, and network configurations).

 Basic Settings